Mi-Clos-studio/ue5-style-guide/README.md

 If your project is a gameplay mechanic or other form of system as opposed to an art pack, this can be the same as your "Overview" map.

 For example, `InteractionComponent_Overview_Demo`, `ExplosionKit_Demo`.

+<a name="6.5"></a>
+<a name="levels-no-level-blueprint"></a>
+### 6.5 Never Use The Level Blueprint

+You should never put any code in a Level Blueprint: it is stored in the same file as the rest of the level (.umap), making it difficult to work on the code while others work on the level itself.

 **[⬆ Back to Top](#table-of-contents)**